-Nadia Ste-Marie enters her second year as head coach of the fledgling Navy women's golf program in 2013-14.
+Nadia Ste-Marie is in her third season as the head coach of the Navy women's golf program in 2014-15.

 During the introductory 2012-13 season, Ste-Marie led the Midshipmen to a third-place finish at the inaugural Patriot League Championships, despite having the services of no recruited athletes.
-The finish showed that Navy will become a force in the Patriot League in no time at all, as freshman Renata Bucher led the Midshipmen in stroke average, while four of the six competing golfers will return for Navy's second varsity season.
+Bucher, a freshman, led the team in stroke average and was named to the WGCA Scholar All-America Team.

-Naval Academy Director of Athletics Chet Gladchuk announced on November 5, 2012, that women's golf will be elevated to a varsity sport and that Nadia Ste-Marie will serve as the head coach.
+Ste-Marie was tabbed as the first head coach in program history on November 5, 2012, when Naval Academy Director of Athletics Chet Gladchuk announced on that women's golf would be elevated to a varsity sport.

 Ste-Marie had an outstanding collegiate career at both Hawai'i and Florida State before graduating in 1990 with a degree in sociology from Florida State.
 As a Seminole, Ste-Marie won four individual tournaments and had 13 top-10 finishes during her career.